 The Food Handler Training course will discuss the various food safety issues, regulations, and techniques needed to maintain a food-safe environment.
-It will help the student better understand how handling food correctly is not only the law, but it improves safety and reduces risks.
+The course will instruct the learner about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 At the conclusion of the course, the learner will be tested on their knowledge of the learning objectives and content.
-Upon successfully passing the exam, the learner will be issued a Food Handler’s Certificate document (or card).
+Upon successfully passing the exam, the learner will be issued a Food Handler’s certificate (or card).

 Audience: Chefs, cooks, mobile food vendors, bartenders, host/hostesses that handle food, bussers, caterers, wait staff,servers, supervisors and managers, food warehouse staff, and convenience store (c-store) clerks.